OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/client.md

 ## Dial and Establish Session

-Clients can initiate a connection and establish a session with a server using the `(*moqt.Client).Dial` method.
+Clients can initiate a QUIC connection and establish a MOQ session with a server using the `(*moqt.Client).Dial` method.

 ```go
 	var mux *TrackMux